Water and sewerage rate concession

 - War widow pension under legislation of the United Kingdom or New Zealand.

-- You can demonstrate that you and your spouse or domestic partner meet low-income provisions in the low-income earners category.
+You must demonstrate that you and your spouse or domestic partner meet low-income provisions.

 If you live in a residential park, you may be eligible for a combined concession for your water, sewerage and energy.

 The water concession is calculated as up to 30% of your total water bill for a financial year, subject to the minimum and maximum amounts in the table below.
 The concession amount is indexed each financial year.

 |Minimum for homeowner-occupier||$191.80|